haechangharry/haechangharry/content/authors/admin/_index.md

 highlight_name: true
 ---

 Haechang "Harry" Lee is currently a Senior Data Scientist at SK hynix and a Ph.D. student in ICL(Intelligent Computational imaging Lab.) in the Department of Electrical and Computational Engineering at Seoul National University, under the supervision of Professor Se young Chun.
-His work/research interests include artificial intelligence (AI), requiring practical expertise in business, statistics, machine learning, deep learning, computer vision, on-device AI, and IT infra services.
+His work and research interests are centered on data science, relevant to interdisciplinary roles that require expertise in business, statistics, machine learning, deep learning, computer vision, on-device AI, and IT infrastructure services.
-He is now a full-time Research Assistant pursuing a doctoral degree, selected for and fully funded by the Academic Degree Program (ADP) at SK hynix from August 2022 to August 2026.
+He is currently a full-time Research Assistant pursuing a doctoral degree, selected for and fully funded by the Academic Degree Program (ADP) at SK hynix, spanning from August 2022 to August 2026.
 {style="text-align: justify;"}